A 30 kpc Spatially Extended Clumpy and Asymmetric Galactic Outflow at z $\sim$ 1.7: Results

-Figure \ref{fig:muse_OII_FeII_map}, right panel shows the \feii\ emission + continuum maps for the counter arc in the image plane.
-The $10 \sigma$ surface brightness contours for the \feii\ emission and stellar continuum are similar in almost all regions.
-These contours are also almost matching in the source plane (not shown here).
-This provides strong evidence that the \feii\ fine-structure emission is not spatially extended compared to the stellar continuum in this galaxy.
-As \feii\ fine-structure emission lines may trace the most dense regions of the outflowing gas \citep{prochaska2011simple}, our results suggest that the most dense part of the outflowing gas may reside relatively close to the star-forming regions of this galaxy.
+We see a statistically significant ($\geq$ 3$\sigma$) {\feii} (continuum-subtracted) emission in the image plane for both the main arc and the counter arc in the upper and lower panels of the middle column of Figure \ref{fig:muse_OII_FeII_MgII_map_full}, respectively.
+There is significant {\feii} emission in the image plane in both cases.
+As \feii\ fine-structure emission lines may trace the most dense regions of the outflowing gas \citep{prochaska2011simple}, this result suggests that the most dense part of the outflowing gas may reside relatively close to the star-forming regions of this galaxy.